jasongrimes/fretboardfoundation/_chapters/030-scales/050-natural-minor-scale.md

     class="chord row"
 %}

-Also compare the relative major form with the exact same notes, but different intervals.
+Compare the relative major form with the exact same notes, but different intervals.

 {% include figure.html